susannabarsanti/EMRI-scalars/README.md

 ##### Eccentric
 For the paper: https://arxiv.org/abs/2203.05003

-The "Scalar" folder contains the scalar fluxes for spin a=0.2M and a=0.9M.
+- the "scalar" folder contains the scalar fluxes for spin a=0.2M and a=0.9M.

-The "Tensorial" folder contains the gravitational fluxes for spin a=0.2M and a=0.9M.
+- the "tensorial" folder contains the gravitational fluxes for spin a=0.2M and a=0.9M.

 For the MCMC ANALYSIS:

-"gravitational_eccentric_fluxes.dat"
+- "gravitational_eccentric_fluxes.dat"

 Gravitational eccentric fluxes for the grid points (13x13x17=2873 points).
 The columns read $(a,p,e,\dot{E}\_\textnormal{inf},\dot{E}\_\textnormal{h},\dot{L}\_\textnormal{inf},\dot{E}\_\textnormal{h})$

-"scalar_total_level12.wdx"
+- "scalar_total_level12.wdx"

 Scalar eccentric fluxes for the grid points (13x13x17=2873 points).
 The columns read $(a,p,e,\dot{E}\_\textnormal{inf},\dot{E}\_\textnormal{h},\dot{L}\_\textnormal{inf},\dot{E}\_\textnormal{h})$.